 Optimizing SVG & Cleaning the Markup

-Design software like Sketch or Illustrator includes quite a bit of extraneous markup in exported SVGs.
-Custom attributes, unnecessary groups, long decimal values—these increase filesize and make it difficult to read when making changes manually.
+Design software like Sketch or Illustrator includes some extraneous markup in exported SVGs.
+Custom attributes, unnecessary groups, long decimal values—these increase file size and make it difficult to read when making changes manually.

 Advanced SVG Techniques

 SVG sorceresses Sara Soueidan and Joni Bologna both have great articles about using SVG Sprites.
 Sara's article examines all of the ways to use SVG sprites.
 Joni's article focuses on the <symbol> + <use> approach, specifically for icons.

 Understanding SVG's coordinate system is critical, especially if you're using transforms on SVG elements.
 Sara Soueidan breaks it down thoroughly in this article.